matn7/CS-Notes/src/main/java/basic_java/hearts/GENERICS.md

 }
 ```

-- This way s not recommended, since it is not 100% safe at runtime because it mixes up raw type (of the subclass)
+- This way is not recommended, since it is not 100% safe at runtime because it mixes up raw type (of the subclass)
 with generics (of the interface) and it is also confusing.
 Modern java compilers will rise a warning with this kind
 of implementation.
 - All the ways listed above are also allowed when using a generic class as a supertype instead of a generic interface